By Sudip Kar-Gupta

 That positive view was echoed by Morgan Stanley, which kept an "overweight" rating on Airbus shares.

-"Clearly finalisation of this order is a positive for Airbus, and continues to underpin strong order book coverage and rising production rates in narrowbody," Morgan Stanley said.
+"Clearly finalization of this order is a positive for Airbus, and continues to underpin strong order book coverage and rising production rates in narrowbody," Morgan Stanley said.

 The larger-than-expected order, which matches an order for 300 Boeing planes when U.S. Donald Trump visited Beijing in 2017, follows a year-long vacuum of purchases in which China failed to place significant orders amid global trade tensions.